-The modular design allows an insulating section to be fitted to the standard valve version.
-Installed valves may have a bellows seal fitted on them.
+The modular design allows an insulating section or bellows seal to be fitted to the standard valve version.

 Actuators

 In these instructions, the preferable combination with a SAMSON Type 3271 or Type 3277 Pneumatic Actuator is described.
 The pneumatic actuator (with or without handwheel) can be replaced by another pneumatic actuator in a different size, but with the same travel.